 Pre-audit assessment for the Jatamansi harvesting

-During the assessment, the auditor Mr. Wolfgang Kathe and ANSAB team visited the harvesting sites and conducted meetings with Community Forest User Groups (CFUG) members, harvesters and processors.
+During the assessment, the auditor Mr. Wolfgang Kathe and ANSAB team visited the harvesting sites. they conducted meetings with Community Forest User Groups (CFUG) members, harvesters and processors.
 The auditor also reviewed the management plans and documentation process at CFUG, local enterprise and producer company levels and identified several gaps that need to be addressed.
 CFUGs and processors have until the FairWild audit in next harvesting season to close these gaps.

 The overall reflection of the assessment is that:

 - In terms of ecological criteria and indicators of the standard the CFUGs and producer company are well advanced.